-Your donation to the charitable, tax-exempt non-profit organisation that produces, translates and publishes this book series is welcome!
+Your donation to the charitable, tax-exempt non-profit organisation that produces, translates and publishes this book series is welcome.
 For details, see the web page www. motionmountain.net/donation.html.
+The German tax office checks the proper use of your donation.
 If you want, your name will be included in the sponsor list.
 Thank you in advance for your help, on behalf of all readers across the world.